 "Donít be tempted to get into any sort of argument with the defendant in front of the judge.
 The party with the louder voice doesn't necessarily have the stronger case."Judge Stephen Gold

 When do I find out if I've won?

-After the hearing the court will send you a letter giving you its decision.
 If you're not happy with the judge's decision you can appeal against it, but only if the court made a mistake in law or there was a serious irregularity in the proceedings.
 You will need a judge's permission to appeal.